 There is no fee to practice with us, and we welcome anyone interested in meditation and mindfulness in daily life.
 We have people join us who are new to mindfulness and meditation, people who are more experienced mindfulness practitioners, and also people from different religions who wish to practice mindfulness and meditation as a means of deepening their spiritual self.
 For many who attend, mindfulness is their major spiritual affiliation.
 Some have formally received the Five Mindfulness Trainings and/or taken refuge in the Buddha, the Dharma, and the Sangha.
 For others, sangha supports other religious or spiritual practices.

+Please arrive early if you are new to the practice and would like a brief introduction to meditation.
+We are also happy to answer any questions afterwards.
 To learn more about the practices that we share together, please see our mindfulness teachings page.

 We have an email list to send out important announcements and events.
 If you would like to be on our email list please send us an email at email@example.com, or fill out the contact form and request to be added to our email list.